mfrancisco927/seniorproject/EXAMPLE_PROJECT/README.md

 After making changes to the app models, there are two steps to apply these.

 1. Create migrations.
-To do this, type `python manage.py makemigrations`.
-If there are any issues with your models, the output will advise you where and suggested fixes.
+To do this, type `python manage.py makemigrations api`.
+To include a descriptive name that will show up in the migrations list, type `python manage.py makemigrations api -- name [DESCRIPTIVE_NAME_HERE]`.
+In either case, if there are any issues with your models, the output will advise you where and suggested fixes.
 2. Apply the migrations by entering: `python manage.py migrate`